mitsake/rng-pcb/docs/readme.md

 [trinket]: https://www.adafruit.com/product/3500

 The display is an inexpensive 128 × 32 SSD1306-based OLED, and the in-built capacitive touch that's on the Trinket M0 hardware is routed to the top left (pin A3) and right (A4) corners of the top PCB to allow for input.
+If you don't have KiCad, you can use the [PDF schematic][schematic] - it's all pretty simple.

+[schematic]: schematic.pdf

 ## Making your own

 You can use the KiCad files in the 'hardware' directory to generate gerbers and get them made at your favourite PCB fab.
 I had my prototypes made at [OSH Park][oshpark] (who accept the `.kicad_pcb` file directly), and once I'd finished the final design, got a 'protopack' made at [Dirty PCBs][dirtypcbs].
 The gerbers are available in a [zip file][zip] which should be accepted by most fabs, and assembly instructions can be found [here][assembly].
+Make sure the PCB thickness is 1.6 mm - Dirty PCBs default to 1.2 mm, which will cause clearance issues.

 [oshpark]: https://www.oshpark.com/
 [dirtypcbs]: https://dirtypcbs.com/store/pcbs/